 2.3.
-Gauge Receipt and Accountability (Including Registration with Dept. of Health)
+Gauge Receipt and Accountability

 DOT&PF's Radioactive Material License requires an active inventory of all of its radioactive sources.
 To ensure compliance with this requirement, notify the SRSO prior to the purchase, receipt, or disposal of any radioactive material.
 The SRSO must review all requests for purchase or disposal of radioactive materials to ensure that the possession limits of source types are within the scope of the license or that disposals are by properly licensed parties.
 Anticipate all purchases of nuclear gauges in advance so that a review and amending of the license, if required, can be completed prior to purchasing.